Here's a nice Hot Jalapeño Mustard that you can use on your burgers, corn dogs, hot dogs or just about anything else you can think of.

 You will need the following ingredients to make this Hot Jalapeño Mustard recipe (see recipe card for quantities): Jalapeños Peppers, White Vinegar, Water, Salt, White Sugar, All Purpose Flour, Ground Turmeric, Ground Dry Mustard and Yellow Mustard.

-Add 1 to 3 tablespoon of jalapeños seeds to the mixture according to taste.
+- Add 1 to 3 Tbsp of jalapeños seeds to the mixture according to taste.
 The more seeds you add the hotter your mustard will be.

 Hot Jalapeño Mustard